-To induce valuable employees to remain with us, in addition to salary and cash incentives, we have provided stock options that vest over time.
-The value to employees of stock options that vest over time may be significantly affected by movements in our stock price that are beyond our control and may at any time be insufficient to counteract more lucrative offers from other companies.
-Despite our efforts to retain valuable employees, members of management and scientific and development teams may terminate their employment with us on short notice.
-Our employees are under at-will employment arrangements, which means that any of our employees can leave employment with us at any time, with or without notice.
+To induce valuable employees to remain at Catalyst, in addition to salary and cash incentives, we have provided stock options that vest over time.
+The value to employees of stock options that vest over time may be significantly affected by movements in the Company's stock price that are beyond our control and may at any time be insufficient to counteract more lucrative offers from other companies.
+Despite our efforts to retain valuable employees, members of management and scientific and development teams may terminate their employment with the Company on short notice.
+Our employees are under at-will employment arrangements, which means that any of our employees can leave employment with Catalyst at any time, with or without notice.
 Failure to retain, replace or recruit personnel could harm our business.